zhiye6/predicting_adult_income/README.md

 does education affect the income of an adult individual?” and “is there an income inequality gap between males and females across race and occupation?”
 If you interested in viewing more, please check out my project report [here](https://github.com/zhiye6/predicting_adult_income/blob/main/Project_Report.pdf).

+Data Source: The [Adult Dataset from the UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Adult) provides data on the income of adult individuals.
+In the dataset, there are 48,842 rows and 14 columns.
+More specifically, the 14 columns included represents age, workclass, fnlwgt, education, education- num, marital-status, occupation, relationship, race, sex, capital-gain, capital-loss, hours-per- week, and native-country.